criorredev/csharp-text-rpg/README.md

 ---

-This project is intentionally small and scoped as a learning exercise.
+This project was meant to be intentionally small and scoped as a learning exercise.

+In practice, the project grew too large in scope to maintain, dismantling its core features as a result.